-(G) A person who provides or operates a ground transportation service in violation of this section commits a Class "C" Misdemeanor punishable by a fine of not less than \$500 per offense.
+(G) A person who provides or operates a ground transportation service in violation of this section commits a Class "C" Misdemeanor punishable by a fine of not less than \$500.

-PART 11.
-City Code Section 13-2-34 (Insurance Required) is amended to add a new Subsection (H) to read as follows:
+PART 10.
+City Code Section 13-2-34 (Insurance Required) is amended to add the following:

-(H) A person who provides or operates a ground transportation service in violation of this section commits a Class "C" Misdemeanor punishable by a fine of not less than \$500 per offense.
+(H) A person who provides or operates a ground transportation service in violation of this section commits a Class "C" Misdemeanor punishable by a fine of not less than \$500.